Tuesday, May 28, 2024

 There is evidence that the Normans exported the practice of monetagium to England after William the Conqueror's successful invasion of the island in 1066.
 The English version of monetagium appears to have operated on slightly different principles than the Norman one, however.

-According to Andrew, the English tradition of recurring triennial renovatio monetae gave the Norman kings the missing hook they needed to extract monetagium from the English population.
+According to Andrew, this English tradition of recurring triennial renewals, or renovatio monetae, gave the Norman kings the missing hook they needed to extract monetagium from the English population.
 By declaring all coin types to be void each three years (instead of just some of the oldest ones), as was his right, England's new Norman kings could place a costly burden on the population.
 English-folk would have to regularly haul all their coins to the local mint for costly conversion.
 To avoid this burden they were proffered an alternative: pay the monetagium every three years instead, and in return the king would let old pennies remain as legal tender.

 This was not a popular practice with the English.
 When Henry I came to power in 1100 he would officially end it, proclaiming the following: "The common monetagium... which was collected through the cities and through the counties, which did not exist in Kind Edward's time, this I utterly abolish from now on."